Cosmological perturbations in the Tsallis holographic dark energy scenarios: Holographic dark energy model

 being $\Lambda^4$ the vacuum energy density \cite{Li2004, Guberina2006, Wang2016, Akhlaghi2018, Malekjani2018}.
 Then, from this inequality, recently was proposed the new HDE density, i.e., the Tsallis holographic dark energy (THDE) \cite{Tavayef2018}

-where $B$ is an unknown parameter.
-Notice, for $\delta = 1$ and $B = 3C^2M^{2}_{P\ell}$, the standard HDE is recovered.
+where $B = 3C^2M^{2}_{P\ell}$.
+In particular, for $\delta = 1$, the standard HDE is recovered, Eq. (\ref{eq:hde-density}).
 Furthermore, for $\delta = 2$, the cosmological constant model is retrieved.
 The important point is that the THDE density also is defined in terms of the IR cutoff $L$.
 More recently, some approaches have been proposed using different scales of the $L$ \cite{Saridakis2018, Zadeh2018, Zadeh2018-2}.
-We consider here two characteristic scales: the Hubble horizon, the future event horizon besides that, we considered the standard HDE with future event horizon as a characteristic scale.
+We use here two characteristic scales: the Hubble horizon, the future event horizon.
+Moreover, the standard HDE with future event horizon as a characteristic scale.